dotnet/csharplang/proposals/final-initializers.md

 ### Nullability

-When it comes to nullability analysis, the body of the final initializer would be assumed to benefit from benefit from member initializers and required member annotations when it comes to *reading* non-nullable reference fields, and would in turn contribute to preventing nullability warnings by *writing* to non-nullable reference fields.
+When it comes to nullability analysis, the body of the final initializer would be assumed to benefit from member initializers and would consider `required` member annotations when it comes to *reading* non-nullable reference fields.
+It would in turn contribute to preventing nullability warnings by *writing* to non-nullable reference fields.

 In the above example `FirstName.Trim()` does not yield a nullability warning, because the property is required.
-At the same time, the declaration of the nonnullable `fullName` does not yield a nullability error, because it is assigned to in the final initializer.
+At the same time, the declaration of the non-nullable `fullName` does not yield a nullability error, because it is assigned to in the final initializer.

+### Inheritance hierarchies

+Final initializers would always call the base class final initializer before performing the code of the initializer.

 ### Implementation strategies

-Final initializers should likely be implemented as a public virtual method with an unspeakable name (same across all final initializers), no parameters and a `void` return type.

-One option is for `object` itself to have such a virtual method, and for all final initializer declarations to be turned into overrides of this method with a `base` call prepended to the body.
+Final initializers would probably be implemented as a public virtual method with an unspeakable name (same across all final initializers), no parameters and a `void` return type.
+This proposal is for `object` itself to have such a virtual method, and for all final initializer declarations to be turned into overrides of this method with a `base` call prepended to the body.
 This would lead to every single object having such a method on it, which may or may not be an issue.
+The name of this method would be consistent across all final initializers and unspeakable, assuming use cases for users to directly call it are not discovered.

 Using this strategy, the final initializer in the above example would generate a method override like the following: